 If this procedure is not possible then flanking works will need to be implemented to ensure there is no bridging of the damp course.

 The damp proofing cream will then be injected into the boreholes using a cartridge gun.
 The silane will then start to work by creating a barrier against the rise of moisture from the ground level.

-After the Damp Proof Injection Has Taken Place
+After the Damp Proof Injection Cream has Been Installed

 All replastering materials that are used should ensure that any remaining salts in the brickwork should not affect any new plaster.

-How NOT To Apply Damp proof Injection Cream?
+How NOT To Inject A Damp Proof Cream?